shahdmohd/Weather_App/README.md

 # 🌤 Weather App (Dockerized & Automated with Jenkins)

-This is a simple *Flask-based weather application, containerized using **Docker* and deployed using *Jenkins*.
+This is a simple *Flask*-based weather application, containerized using *Docker* and deployed using *Jenkins*.
 The app fetches weather data and displays it in a user-friendly UI.

 ## 🚀 Features
 - Displays real-time weather information.